-- If the brake fluid level falls below the MIN mark, this indicates a leakage in the brake system or worn-out brake linings.
-Check the brake system and do not continue riding.
+If the brake fluid level drops below the MIN marking, the brake system is leaking or the brake linings are worn down.

+Check the brake system and do not continue riding until the problem is eliminated.
 (Your authorized KTM workshop will be glad to help.)

-Skin irritation Brake fluid can cause skin irritation on contact.
+Skin irritation Brake fluid causes skin irritation.